 - 1. VOCABULARY EXTENSION: Choose several of the words from the text.
 Use a dictionary or Google's search field (or another search engine) to build up more associations / collocations of each word. - 2.
 INTERNET: Search the Internet and find more information on the brain.
 Share your findings with your class in the next lesson. - 3.
 BRAIN TRAINING: You are the boss of Brain Training a new company that tells people how they can improve their brainpower.
-Write down a weekly training schedule for the brain to keep it active and prevent dementia from setting in during old age.
+Write down a weekly training schedule for the brain to keep it active and healthy.
 Show your schedules to your classmates in your next lesson.
 Did you all include similar things? - 4.
 MEMORIES: Write down your earliest memories in as much detail as you can remember.
 Tell them to your classmates in the next lesson.